ralfw/TDDaiymiByExample/Examples/WordIndex.md

 But how should this interface look like?
 That´s not clear from the overall problem statement at least.
 It will need to evolve through the tests.

-But still that´s not all.
-An Index so far is only a data structure.
+And there is more: An Index so far is only a data structure.
 How is it written to the standard output stream of the program?
 How is the path read from the command line and passed to the Indexer?

 There is another aspect to the application, the UI or environmental aspect, which also needs to be captured in an interface: